degreepath/auditor/README.md

 **Comprehensive**: Just checking degree audits?
 Nah.
 How about running graduation, general education, major, and concentration/minor audits, all at once?

 **Fast**: (eventually) And of course, this only makes sense to run if it's faster than doing the checks by hand.
-Luckily, computers are fast, and the can do lots of things at once!
+Luckily, computers are fast, and they can do lots of things at once!

 ---